Tiger Lily Truffles are so colorful and fun, you’ll never want to grow up! Creating and eating these truffles are fun for anyone, no matter the age!

 - Add a few drops of gel food color to each bowl, one color per bowl.
 Use a spoon to mix the color into the dough until the color is evenly distributed.
 Add more food coloring as needed until you reach your desired color.
 Repeat with the remaining truffle filling.

-- Use a small cookie scoop (or a tablespoon measuring spoon) portion the colored filling, and the use your hands to roll the filling into balls.
-Place the truffles on a Sil-Pat (or parchment) lined baking sheet.
+- Use a small cookie scoop (or a tablespoon measuring spoon) portion the colored filling, and then use your hands to roll the filling into balls.
+Place the truffles on a silicone mat (or parchment) lined baking sheet.
 Refrigerate for 30 minutes, or until the truffles are firm.

 - Divide the chocolate evenly among 6 bowls.
 Add a few drops of food coloring to each bowl, one color per bowl, and use a spoon to stir in the color until it is evenly distributed.
 Add more food coloring as needed until you reach your desired color.